 Flash Sideways: "Sleepy Time" with Lord Tedd, "Second Life" with Ellen and Kaoli.

-Amazon Chaser: Elliot has no problem dating Nanase, a black belt who's the only student at their dojo who's a better fighter than him.
+Amazon Chaser: Before Sarah, Elliot had no problem dating Nanase, a black belt who's the only student at their dojo who's a better fighter than him.

 Ambiguous Gender: Tedd (even without his regular Gender Bender shenanigans) and Noah.
 Word of God even notes that a female posing model is used for both.
 It's even the first trope used for a joke in the comic.